 Maritime workers are surrounded by cranes, crawling through confined spaces and walking through doors with low hanging beams.
 Anyone who has ever set foot inside a tug boat has seen that the doorways and manholes do not look like they were made for adults.
 Often times it is even hard for a smaller adult to squeeze through these openings.

-How Head Injuries Occur
+How Injuries Occur

 Many injuries are due to negligence of vessel owners and other employers.
-Head injuries can occur due to an unseaworthy condition or when the vessel is not fit for its intended use.
+These injuries can occur due to a vessel’s unseaworthy condition or when the vessel is not fit for its intended use.
 Railings and beams that are not secure and pieces of the vessel that come loose and strike a worker in the head are examples of unseaworthy conditions.